Magnus Nilssen

 Nilssen was a member of Kristiania (Oslo) city council from 1902 to 1910, 1914 to 1919 and 1926 to 1928.
 To the Parliament of Norway he was elected for the first time in the 1906 Norwegian parliamentary election.
 He represented his city.
 He was re-elected eight times, to serve a total of nine terms in Parliament.
 There was a hiatus between 1922 and 1927; he was never elected to Parliament for the Social Democratic Labour Party.
 He served as President of the Lagting from 1919 to 1921 and Vice President of the Storting from 1935 to 1945.
 After the reunion of Labour and Social Democratic Labour in 1927, he rejoined the Labour Party central board, this time as deputy party leader.
 The party had two deputy leaders—Nilssen and Edvard Bull, Sr.—to accommodate different wings within the party.
 Nilssen also served as Minister of Labour in the two-week Hornsrud's Cabinet between January and February 1928.

 He left as deputy leader in 1939, and left the central board in 1945.
 His last term in Parliament ended in 1945—de facto with a hiatus from 1940 to 1945, when Germany occupied Norway and suspended Parliament.
-Nilssen participated in the Riksråd negotiations in 1940 between Germans and those parliamentarians who had not fled the country, in which the Presidium infamously asked King Haakon VII to abdicate.
+Nilssen participated in the Riksråd negotiations in 1940 between Germans and those parliamentarians who had not fled the country, in which the Presidium asked King Haakon VII to abdicate.
 During the remainder of the occupation, Nilssen lost all his public positions.
 After the occupation and war, he was dropped by the Labour Party as their member of the Presidium, and was not summoned to the relevant meetings and forums.
 Fredrik Monsen was the party's new member of the Presidium.